moreira-matheus/kalecki/ribeiro-palludeto/README.md

 ***

-This repository contains my poor man's attempts to implement the two- and three variable versions of the model presented in the aforementioned paper.
+This repository contains my poor man's attempts to implement the two- and three-variable versions of the model presented in the aforementioned paper.
 Some of the equations that constitute the model can be found in the Jupyter Notebooks herein.